-To facilitate the solubility of neem oil, we sell a potassium soap already mixed with a part of a special wetting for these uses.
+To facilitate the solubility of neem oil, we sell a special potassium soap for these uses.
 Anyway, with extremely hard water, if these cannot be substituted by rain water or purified water (soft), the best solution is to increase the amount of liquid soap (at least 5 ml of liquid soap per liter of water).
 Or also, if it is only for a small garden or flower pots, you could buy bottles of distilled water sold in hypermarkets at low prices.

 - Add 3 to 5 ml of emulsifier (*) per liter of water, mix well and then add 3 to 5 ml of pure neem oil per liter of water, mix again and is now ready to be sprayed.
 It is recommended to use within 24 hours so that it does not lose its properties.

 (*) Any liquid soap bought at the supermarket can serve as emulsifier, although it is preferable to use an organic liquid soap.
 In our online store, you can purchase liquid potassium soap, crafted, 100% eco-friendly.
 It will not only facilitate the solubility of neem oil, but also favour the elimination of harmful insects.